-At December 31, 2011, the allowance for loan losses was \$70,898,000, a decrease of \$12,079,000 from year-end 2010.
-As a percent of loans, the allowance decreased to 2.6 percent at December 31, 2011 from 2.9 percent at December 31, 2010.
-During 2011, the allowance decreased by \$5,976,000 in specific reserves against impaired loans and by \$6,103,000 in the ASC 450, Contingencies, allocation for loans not deemed impaired according to guidance set forth in ASC 310.
+At December 31, 2012, the allowance for loan losses was \$69,366,000 a decrease of \$1,532,000 from year-end 2011.
+As a percent of loans, the allowance decreased to 2.4 percent at December 31, 2012 from 2.6 percent at December 31, 2011.
+During 2012, the allowance decreased by \$3,695,000 in specific reserves against impaired loans and by \$2,163,000 in the ASC 450, Contingencies, allocation for loans not deemed impaired.

-The allowance as a percent of loans decreased from year end 2010, reflecting the impact of the stabilizing economic environment on the Corporation's loan portfolio, resulting in fewer charge offs and lower specific reserves.
-Loans are generally secured by specific items of collateral, including real property and business assets.
-The fair value for impaired loans is measured based on the value of the collateral securing those loans and is determined using several methods.
+The allowance as a percent of loans decreased from year end 2011 despite the year over year increase in loans, reflecting the impact of the stabilizing economic environment on the Corporation's loan portfolio, resulting in fewer charge offs and lower specific reserves.
+Loans are generally secured by specific items of collateral dependent loan.
+If the impaired loan is identified as collateral dependent, then the fair value method of measuring the amount of impairment is utilized.
+This method requires obtaining a current independent appraisal of the collateral dappendent loan.
+If the impairment is utilized.
+This method requires obtaining a current independent appraisal of the collateral and applying a discount factor to the value.
 The fair value of real estate is generally determined based on appraisals by qualified licensed appraisers.
 The appraisers typically determine the value of the real estate by utilizing an income or market valuation approach.
 Updated "as is" or "liquidation value" appraisals are obtained as individual circumstances and or market conditions warrant.
-Partially charged off loans measured for impairment based on their collateral value are generally not returned to performing status subsequent to receiving updated appraisals or restructure of the loan.
-If an appraisal is not available, the fair value may be determined by using a cash flow analysis.
-Fair value on other collateral such as business assets is typically valued by using the financial information such as financial statements and aging reports provided by the borrower.
+Partially charged off loans measured for impairment based on their collateral value are generally not returned to performing status subsequent to receiving updated appraisals or restraisals is not available, the fair value may be determined by using a cash flow analysis.
+Fair value on other collateral such as business assets is typically ascertained by assessing, either singularly or some combination of, asset appraisals, accounts receivable aging reports, inventory listings and or customer financial statements.
 Both appraised values and values based on borrower's financial information are discounted as considered appropriate based on age and quality of the information and current market conditions.